Ahren-Chen/Piraten-Kapern/logbook.md

 * Created methods so that when the card pile is created it is already shuffled.
 * Created the draw method in the card drawer class
 * Allowed players to draw cards and add the card score to their score that round if they did not get 3 skulls
+* Completed condition that you must get a certain number of sabers in order to win the sea battle
+* Completed strategy for player to use in case they are in a sea battle
+* Found error when reroll dice (When I reroll a type of die, the result is added onto the other die and is counted as part of the original.
+Messes with how many die of that face I am supposed to reroll)